-With so much talk about alternate fuels today, diesel has become a dirty word – literally.
+With so much talk about alternative fuels today, diesel has become a dirty word – literally.
 Districts running a diesel fleet are starting to feel the pressure to switch to something cleaner and greener, if only just to keep up with the buzz of the industry.
 But the truth is that diesel is comparable or even cleaner than other fuel types based on EPA regulated emissions.
 And districts running a diesel fleet continue to reap the benefits of proven durability, reliability and cost savings.
 Diesel today isn’t what it was 10 or 15 years ago and, in fact, it’s still the best long-term solution for most districts.

 Greener and Cleaner